Combinatorial computation of the motivic Poincare series: Examples

 \subsection{One divisor}

 We consider the singularity which is geometrically a union of $k_0$ pairwise transversal lines.
 Its minimal resolution has one divisor and $k_0$ components of the strict transform intersecting it.
+In particular, for $k_0=1$ we get a non-singular case considered above.
 For $0<k<k_0$ let the numbers $c_k(n)$ be defined by the equation

 and for $k=0$ let the numbers $c_0(n)$ be defined by the equation